 - Comes together quickly and perfect for busy weeknights.

-You’ll need the following ingredients to make this delicious Baked Panko and and Parmesan Crusted Cod with Cherry Tomatoes:
+You’ll need the following ingredients to make this delicious Baked Panko and Parmesan Crusted Cod with Cherry Tomatoes:

 Cod Filets: If you can’t find cod, you can use another mild tasting white fish.
 Some suggestions are: halibut, tilapia or grouper.
 I also like to opt for wild-caught, if possible.